Lab 2: Abstract Syntax Tree and Type Checker

 Part B: Type Checker

 A type checker inspects the abstract syntax trees for well-formedness, according to the MiniJava language specification which is in turn based on Java specification.
 Well-formedness guarantees that the input MiniJava program obey all constraint rules.
 For example, a variable must be declared before its use; the "+" operator must apply to two operands of integer type; the methods being invoked on an object must have been defined in its class or some superclass; and so on.
-In this part, you will be implementing a type checker for Tiger.
+In this part, you will design and implement a type checker for Tiger.

 Symbol Tables

-$ java --enable-preview -cp bin Tiger -dump classtable
+$ java -cp build/libs/tiger-1.0.jar Tiger -dump classtable

 -dump methodtable <inputFile>